claranet/cloud-deploy-docs/source/rst/bluegreen.rst

 How to activate Blue/green in GHOST with a production application
 *****************************************************************

+1. Create new autoscaling group with terraform for the new cluster (futur green app group)
-1. Activate blue/green option on the app.
+2. Activate blue/green option on the ghost app.
+(Blue will be the actual production and green the new cluster)
-2. With ressource details, check all running instance and tag them with color:blue
+3. With ressource details of the blue app, check all running instance and tag them with color:blue on aws console
-3. Run updatelifecyclehook on blue app
+4. Run updatelifecyclehook on blue app
-4. Run updateAutoScaling on blue app
+5. Run updateAutoScaling on blue app
-5. Deploy at least one module
+6. Deploy at least one module on blue app
+7. In the green application change the autoscaling group
+8. Run updatelifecyclehook on green app
+9. Run updateAutoScaling on green app